-Testimony to facts stated in document mentioned in section 161 specific recollection of the facts themselves, if the witness is sure that the facts were correctly recorded in the document.
+162. A witness may also testify to facts mentioned in any such document as is mentioned in section 161 although the witness has no specific recollection of the facts themselves, if the witness is sure that the facts were correctly recorded in the document.